eleduck/eleduck-camp/README.md

 ## Purpose

-- Help developers build a professional ready resume and cover letter in English stey by step
+- Help developers build a professional ready resume and cover letter in English step by step
 - Exercise Email and/or Slack interactions in English working environment
 - Build new features for a project to understand the work flow and collaboration with teammates in English environment